 Start preparing your application

-There are two possible routes to apply for an authorisation to use an Annex XIV substance:
+There are two possible procedures under which an authorisation to use an Annex XIV substance may be granted:

 - Adequate control route: by demonstrating that the risk from using the substance is adequately controlled, i.e. that the exposure is below the derived no-effect level (DNEL).

-- Socio-economic analysis route: by demonstrating that the socio-economic benefits of using the substance outweigh the risks and that there are no suitable alternative substances or technologies (for non-threshold substances or when the exposure is above the DNEL, this is the only possible route).
+- Socio-economic analysis procedure: by demonstrating that the socio-economic benefits of using the substance outweigh the risks and that there are no suitable alternative substances or technologies for the applicant (for non-threshold substances or when the exposure is above the DNEL, this is the only possible route).
+However, this does not exclude situations where suitable alternatives for the uses applied for might exist in the EU.
+In this situation an authorisation might still be granted if these alternatives are not feasible for the applicant and the applicant submits a credible Substitution Plan as part of the authorisation application.

 Before you start to prepare your application you should read the relevant guidance documents and the information on how applications are evaluated by ECHA's scientific committees.
 You should also carefully read the "questions and answers" that have been prepared for applicants to address specific topics that have required clarification.
 We also recommend reviewing the examples of analyses of alternatives and socio-economic analyses identified on our website.
 All these sources of information are available by following the links on this page.